the-club-for-you/the-club-for-you.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to The club for you

-You can use the [editor on GitHub](https://github.com/the-club-for-you/the-club-for-you.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Please visit our project in [https://the-club-for-you.github.io/](https://the-club-for-you.github.io/).

 ## Table of contents